1qh/sad/en/en.md

 Generalization relation (2)

-The term “inheritance” is commonly used in programming languages to describe a sub-class that has all attributes, operations, & relations described in its super-class
+term “inheritance” is commonly used in programming languages to describe a sub-class that has all attributes, operations, & relations described in its super-class